ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/in-music-festival-tickets.markdown

   \ camping has never looked so good!</p>\r\n<p>If you are over 16, complete the form\
   \ below to be in with a chance to rock out with INmusic in Croatia!</p>\r\n<p>Good\
   \ luck!</p>"
-entry-title: "Win a 3-day ticket for INmusic festival!"
+entry-title: "Win a 3-day ticket for INmusic Festival!"
 entry-content: "<p>Enter the draw to Win a 3-day ticket for INmusic festival by completing\
   \ the form below before 23:59 on 20 April 2018.</p>"
 has-winner: false